• [email protected]

 • Menu

-What is the GSA Schedule and How to Get on it
+What Is a GSA Schedule, and How Do You Get on It?

-In the world of GovCon, GSA Schedule Contracts are a great source of income.
-Though limited in terms, the deliverables are open-ended and indefinite.
-That means that any federal and some state and local government customers can order an unlimited amount of products or services from the contract holders.
+In the world of GovCon, GSA Schedule contracts are a great source of income.
+Though they are limited in terms, the deliverables are open-ended and indefinite.
+That means that any federal — and some state and local — government customers can order an unlimited amount of products or services from the contract holders.

 What Does GSA Stand For?

-The GSA is most known for its GSA Multiple Award Schedule (MAS) Contracts, also referred to as the Federal Supply Schedule (FSS) Contracts.
-The GSA Schedule Program streamlines the process of purchasing products and services for GovCon projects.
+The GSA is best known for its GSA Multiple Award Schedule (MAS) contracts, also known as Federal Supply Schedule (FSS) contracts.
+GSA Schedules streamline the process of purchasing products and services for GovCon projects by connecting government agencies with relevant commercial contractors who can get them what they need based on the terms and conditions included in the GSA Schedule contract.

 What Is a GSA Schedule Contract?

-One of the most popular GSA schedule contracts is known as an indefinite delivery, indefinite quantity (IDIQ) contract.
-The IDIQ comes in handy when the specific amount of products or length of services for a project is unknown.
+A contract with the GSA is known as an indefinite delivery, indefinite quantity (IDIQ) contract.
+An IDIQ comes in handy when the specific number of products or length of services for a project is unknown and the government agency needs to keep a contractor on standby to provide those products or services at a moment’s notice.

-With an IDIQ, the government agency can place an order for an ongoing service over a length of time.
-The contracts typically have minimum and maximum quantity limits for supplies and services.
-Hired contractors must be ready to meet those expectations.
+With an IDIQ, the government agency can place an order for an ongoing service over an unspecified length of time.
+The contracts typically have minimum and maximum quantity limits for supplies and services, but hired contractors must still be ready to meet expectations when requests come through.
+They can meet those demands indefinitely, so long as the minimum and maximum quantity limits aren’t exceeded and the contract isn’t ended.

 Benefits of Getting on GSA Schedules

 Enjoy a simplified way to sell to government agencies without lengthy bidding.
-Working with GSA schedules gives you the convenience of pre-negotiated prices, terms and conditions.
+Working with GSA Schedules gives you the convenience of prenegotiated prices, terms and conditions, which can speed up sales and minimize paperwork and other bureaucratic hassles.

-Gain access to buyers who are looking for contracting products and services.
-Providing consistent sales to the government allows you to increase and maintain a steady cash flow.
+Gain access to government buyers who are looking for the specific products and services you offer.
+Providing consistent sales to the government allows you to increase and maintain a steady cash flow with a level of consistency that is tough to come by.

-Increase your experience when you sell products or provide services to government agencies.
-Becoming a GSA contract holder offers a way to become more credible and trustworthy in the industry.
+Increase your hands-on experience and expertise when you sell products to or provide services for government agencies.
+Becoming a GSA contract holder also offers you a way to become more credible and trustworthy in the industry and market at large.

 Spend less time and money on your marketing efforts.
-Being associated as a trusted supplier or contractor for the government gives you a competitive edge.
+Being seen as a trusted supplier or contractor of the government gives you a competitive edge that can elevate your business within your community and industry.

-The first thing you’ll want to do is prepare all of the documents and credentials that you’ll need to be considered for a GSA Schedule Contract.
+The first thing you’ll want to do is prepare all of the documents and credentials that you’ll need to be considered for a GSA Schedule contract.
+Acquiring and arranging all of these resources may take some time, but in the long term, it will speak to your rigor as a contractor and make a good impression, so be thorough.

 The general requirements are as follows: